ArduPilot/ardupilot_wiki/copter/source/docs/advanced-multicopter-design.rst

    -  Since they tend to a single ducted body for either the one or two motor/propeller units they tend to be self protected indoors.
-   -  The coax copter which relies on variable thrust on each of it's 2 props for rotation is functionally simpler than the single copter.
+   -  The coax copter which relies on variable thrust on each of its 2 props for rotation is functionally simpler than the single copter.
    -  The side profile of the ducted body makes these copters more susceptible to winds outdoors requiring more effort to compensate.